 The coolant plays a vital role in keeping your engine cool.
 It flows through pipes connected to your engine and radiator.
 The combustion process produces a lot of heat.
 Some of this heat is passed on to the tail pipe with some remaining in the engine block.

-The coolant will take away the heat from the engine block and cool it in the radiator.
+The coolant will remove the engine block’s heat and cool it in the radiator.
 You can identify the coolant by its bright color.
-Motorists use coolant in their cars instead of water because it has a low freezing point.
-Unlike water that solidifies when exposed to cold temperatures the coolant will maintain its viscosity and properties no matter the temperatures.
+Motorists use coolant instead of water because it has a low freezing point.
+Unlike water which solidifies when exposed to cold temperatures, the coolant will maintain its viscosity and properties no matter the temperature.